 The Immediate Past Chair assumes leadership roles when the Chair and Vice Chair are unavailable.
 The Immediate Past Chair provides advice and guidance to the Chair and Vice Chair.
 If the Immediate Past Chair is term limited past the period of their term as Chair, they shall serve on the Board of Directors for one additional year.

 The Secretary shall keep the minutes of the meetings of the Board of Directors in a manner easily accessible and searchable by Board members and the Executive Director; see that all notices are duly given in accordance with the provisions of these Bylaws; ensure staff members keep corporate records; and in general perform all duties incident to the office of Secretary and such other duties as may be assigned by the Board of Directors.

-The Treasurer shall be responsible for and oversee all financial administration of the Corporation.
-In conjunction with the Corporation staff, the Treasurer shall ensure that receipts are given for moneys due and payable and are properly received by the Corporation and deposit all such moneys in the name of the Corporation in appropriate banks, and in general perform all the duties incident to the office of Treasurer and such other duties as from time to time may be assigned to him or her by the Board of Directors.
+The Treasurer shall oversee the financial administration of the Corporation, including but not limited to oversight of financial transactions and recordkeeping, the performance of associated audits, and in general perform all the duties incident to the office of Treasurer and other duties as from time to time may be assigned to him or her by the Board of Directors.